English exonyms: General

 This section lists English-language exonyms that are for places located in multiple countries, English names of countries, and typical patterns.

 Countries and territories

 The following is a list of countries and territories whose names in local languages differ from their (non-local) English ones.
 The list includes countries with limited recognition, autonomous territories of sovereign countries, and fully sovereign countries.

 Country names are listed in their short form, and do not include names spelled identically in English.
 Near-identical names in pronunciation or spelling are included, but countries named with non-proper nouns (like Central African Republic or United Arab Emirates) are not.
+It is debatable whether the mere omission of a diacritical mark (as in several instances in the table below) creates an exonym.

-The languages listed are official languages and/ or prominent local languages, except if the name for the associated country is spelled the same as in English.
+The languages listed are official languages and/or prominent local languages, except if the name for the associated country is spelled the same as in English.
 Languages in italics are no longer spoken in the given country, but the name listed retains some use.

 Likewise, exonyms in italics are obsolete or are disputed.